 Starbucks: Goodbye Plastic Straws

-Starbucks announced on Monday it plans to eliminate plastic straws from its 28,000 stores by 2020.
+Starbucks announced on Monday it plans to eliminate plastic straws from its 28,000 stores worldwide by 2020.

 The company will broaden the manufacture and use of what some in social media have dubbed the "adult sippy cup."
 It's a plastic strawless lid that will come to replace single-use plastic straws that now inundate its coffee shops.

-The company says the move when fully implemented could mean a billion fewer plastic straws across its stores.
+The company says the move when fully implemented could mean a billion fewer plastic straws across its stores each year.
 And it's a part of Starbucks' $10 million investment in creating recyclable and compostable cups around the world.

 The strawless lid has already been in use at many of the company's stores for certain kinds of cold drinks like cold foam and "draft nitro," the coffee drink that comes out of a keg, mixed with nitrogen.
 Unlike straws, the new lid can be recycled, the company said.